karlystark/karlystark/README.md

 When I'm not coding, you can find me on a hiking trail, at the local climbing gym, practicing mutual aid, making music, whittling spoons, or sharing food with friends.

-🌱 I’m currently learning in Rithm School's cohort 32!
+🌱 I just graduated from Rithm School's cohort 32!